Khalifa ibn Khayyat: Works

 The Taʾrīkh is extant in only one manuscript (Rabat, Maktabat al-Awqaf, ms. 199, in National library of Syria).
 It is a recension by the Cordoban scholar Baqi ibn Makhlad, who had travelled to Iraq.
 It was written in Al-Andalus in 477 / 1084.
 The copy was found in Morocco, in a single volume of 168 folios.

 Khalifa's Tārīkh is the oldest Islamic chronicle still extant.
 Khalifa commences his book by defining the word Tarikh in Islam and among pre-Islamic peoples.
-Then he covers the years 1–232 AH (622-847 CE) annalistically according to the lunar Hijri calender.
+Then he covers the years 1–232 AH (622-847 CE) annalistically according to the lunar Hijri calendar.
 The Prophet's birth follows, before the main annalistic entries on the Medinan period of Prophet's life and the caliphs.
 These combine reports attributed to earlier authorities with laconic notes on holders of governorships, leadership of the Hajj, campaigns against Byzantium, and the deaths of officials and traditionists.
 After the caliphate of Harun al-Rashid, the chronicle consists only of very terse notes that reflect the official historiography of Al-Ma'mun and subsequent caliphs.
 Ibn Khayyat's many sources include Ibn Ishaq and Al-Mada'ini.
 He gives special attention to the Umayyad Caliphate and to Muslim foreign affairs, in particular to the extension of the Islamic Empire.
 He usually narrates each event from two points of view, local and official.
 He pays little attention to Islamic internal affairs, but he does deal with such decisive events as the Assassination of Uthman, Battle of Siffin, Battle of al-Harra, the Kharijites movements.